CVOR Travel Nurse Jobs in Oklahoma

 How much do CVOR travel nurses make in Oklahoma?

 CVOR travel nurse pay in Oklahoma generally runs about $2,500 to $3,350 per week, based on current market data.
-The exact figure is driven by facility, call requirements, shift, and your experience level, and contracts with heavy call at the busiest cardiac programs tend toward the top of that range.
+Facility, call requirements, shift, and experience level set the exact figure, and contracts with heavy call at the busiest cardiac programs tend toward the top of that range.
 Because Oklahoma’s cost of living runs lower than the national average in much of the state, your tax-free housing stipend often stretches further here.
-Rates shift with the market and season, so your Junxion recruiter walks through the full package — the taxable rate, stipends, and call pay — so you see real numbers for the actual contract before you commit.
+Rates shift with the market and season, so your Junxion recruiter breaks down the full package, taxable rate, stipends, and call pay, so you see real numbers for the actual contract before you commit.

 Which Oklahoma cities have the most CVOR travel contracts?